jefferson429/testing/README.md

 ### Internal Evidence

-I think this passage, either spoken by Lady Buck-and-Balk or her friend Tilly Tweed-In-Blood, shows how a romantic relationship between a woman and another woman was so frowned upon because during that time many people were used to the traditional relationship between a man and a woman
+I think this passage, either spoken by Lady Buck-and-Balk or her friend Tilly Tweed-In-Blood, shows how a romantic relationship between a woman and another woman was so frowned upon because during that time, and even now, many people were used to the traditional relationship between a man and a woman.
+To think anything else other than that was an abomination.
+This book reminds me so much of modern day Christians because no matter how long Lesbianism has been around, people still do not accept that love comes in different ways.
+No one ever said that love was just limited to only a man and a woman.

 ### External Evidence